PomoRev/ProgChops/readme.txt

 these areas will have its own code example branch.

 Pre-Programming:
-1.1  Problem decomposition, pseudocode, and flow diagrammes
+1.1  The challenge of programming (series introduction) 1.2  Problem decomposition, pseudocode, and flow diagrammes

 Coding Basics:
 2.1  Blocks of code (basic anatomy of a computer program)